 Your nervous system consists of your brain, spinal cord and nerves.
 It is the most vital system of your body.
-The brain sends messages or signals through the spinal column and nerves to control every cell, tissue, organ and system of the body.
+This is because, the brain sends signals through the spinal column and nerves to control every other system of the body.

-There are three major types of stress which the human body faces every day and may result in interference of the nervous system:
+There are three major types of stress which the human body faces every day.
+Each may result in interference of the nervous system.
+These are:

-Physical stress can be anything including: an accident or injury, traumatic birth, poor posture, lack of exercise, sleeping habits, every day wear and tear and even sitting at work every day can cause the bones of the spine to lose their normal position or motion.
+Physical stress, for instance an accident or injury, traumatic birth, poor posture, lack of exercise, sleeping habits.
+Every day wear and tear and even sitting at work every day can cause the bones of the spine to lose their normal position or motion.
 This can lead to pain or stiffness and poor function of the nervous system.
 Chiropractic adjustments remove joint stiffness and muscle tension returning joints to their normal position.
 This removes the physical stress placed on a joint and on the nervous system.

-Chemical stresses such as diet, environmental pollutants, preservatives and other toxic products can upset the body’s chemical balance and the tone of the muscles and ligaments.
+Chemical stresses, for example: diet, environmental pollutants, preservatives and other toxic products can upset the body’s chemical balance and the tone of the muscles and ligaments.
 Chiropractic is an holistic approach to health.
-Not only does a chiropractic adjustment improve joint mobility your chiropractor will advise exercises, stretches and give nutritional advice to help reduce chemical stress on the body.
+Therefore, not only does a chiropractic adjustment improve joint mobility, but your chiropractor will also advise exercises, stretches and give nutritional advice to help reduce chemical stress on the body.

 Emotional or mental stresses eventually affect us all at some time in our lives.
 Emotions such as grief, workload stress and depression can cause us to tighten up muscles and ligaments in our body without knowing it.
-Chiropractic, by improving the bodies mobility can help alleviate the physical signs of emotional stress.
+Chiropractic can help, by improving the bodies mobility to alleviate the physical signs of emotional stress.

-Most of us have at least one if not more of the above stress factors in our lives.
-They ultimately affect our posture and joint alignment.
+Most of us have at least one, if not more of the above stress factors in our lives.
+As a result, ultimately these affect our posture and joint alignment.